laravel/docs/billing.md

 <a name="changing-plans"></a>
 ### Changing Plans

-After a user is subscribed to your application, they may occassinally want to change to a new subscription plan.
+After a user is subscribed to your application, they may occasionally want to change to a new subscription plan.
 To swap a user to a new subscription, use the `swap` method.
 For example, we may easily switch a user to the `premium` subscription:

 	$user = App\User::find(1);